EVORA-project/evora-ontology/models/docs/journal.md

 # Slot: journal (journal)

-_The scientific journal in which the publication was published_
+_The scientific journal in which the publication was published._